edghyhdz/migros_api/README.md

 <h4 align="left">An unofficial Migros API (more like Cumulus API) to fetch cumulus and receipt data, as well as receipt PDFs!</h4>

 ## Description
-This script uses python requests authenticate with the official Migros website.
+This script uses python requests to authenticate to the official Migros website.
 Once authenticated via password and username, you can further authenticate with your cumulus account.

 You can see a brief showcase of how it can be used either on the video below, or in the description that follows.

 ![screenshot](https://github.com/edghyhdz/migros_api/blob/master/usage.gif)

 ## Usage
-* `git clone` this repository
+1. `git clone` this repository
-* Once inside the root directory where you cloned this repo, Size Limit has a [GitHub action] that comments and rejects pull requests based on Size Limit output.
+2. Once inside the root directory where you cloned this repo,

-1. Install and configure Size Limit as shown above.
-2. Add the following action inside

 ```python
 from api.migros_api import MigrosApi